paxdev/paxdev.github.io/_posts/2020-05-20-git-aliases.md

   Git will expannd the command in place so that anything I type after the alias is treated as part of the command.
 In the above example it's as though I had typed `commit -m "my commit message"`.

-* Getting clean `master`.
+* Cleaning up and starting afresh

-  I often find I want to go back to `master`, get latest and just clean up.
-E.g. after I've finished working on a branch.
+  When I've finished working on a branch I want to go back to `master`, get latest and clean up any stray non-tracked files.

   ```shell
   git config --global alias.get-clean-master '!git checkout master && git pull && git clean -xfd -e .vs/'
   ```

-  You can now use `git get-clean-master`.
+  Usage `git get-clean-master`.

   Note the `-e .vs/` is a Visual Studio only workaround for some files that Visual Studio takes an exclusive lock on and cannot be deleted without closing Visual Studio.
 Omit this part if you don't use Visual Studio.

-* Getting latest from `master`
+* Getting latest from `master` into branch

   When I'm working in a branch and someone has updated `master` I want to pull their changes in to my branch.
   I normally want to make sure my local `master` is updated with the changes too so I don't have to remember to do that later.